tapquo/Lungo.js/README.md

 #### orderByProperty()
-Copy from any number of objects and mix them all into a new object.
-The implementation is simple; just loop through arguments and copy every property of every object passed to the function.
+Orders a number of objects by a given parameter.

 **Parameters**
 ```